Beyond Bilinear: Generalized Multimodal Factorized High-order Pooling for Visual Question Answering: Experiments

 \subsubsection{Design of the MFB and MFH Module}

-In Table \ref{table:base}, we compare the performance of MFB and MFH with other state-of-the-art bilinear pooling models, namely MCB \cite{fukui2016multimodal} and MLB \cite{kim2016hadamard}.
+In Table \ref{table:base}, we compare the performance of MFB and MFH with other baseline multi-modal fusion models (i.e., feature concatenation, element-wise summation, element-wise product and their variants with one additional fully-connected layer followed by ReLU activation).
+Besides, the state-of-the-art multi-modal bilinear pooling models, namely MCB \cite{fukui2016multimodal} and MLB \cite{kim2016hadamard} are fairly compared.
 The models are trained on the train set and evaluated on the test-dev set.
-For fair comparison, all the compared approaches use power+$\ell_2$ normalizations.
+For fair comparison, all the compared bilinear pooling approaches use power+$\ell_2$ normalizations.
 None of these approaches introduce the attention mechanism.
 We explore different hyper-parameters and normalizations introduced in MFB to explore why MFB outperform the compared bilinear models.
 Finally, we evaluate MFH$^p$ with different $p$ to explore the effect of high-order feature pooling.

 From Table \ref{table:base}, we can see that: